firesharkstudios/butterfly-server/README.md

 - A channel layer that allows the server to push real-time data to clients
 - A database layer that performs standard database operations **and** allows subscribing to change events
-- A web API layer that provides a simple syntax to define RESTlike APIs
+- A web API layer that provides a simple syntax to define RESTful APIs

 Each layer can have multiple implementations...